railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	Open ERP can provide dashboards to all of the system's users, and not just to a select few such as directors and accountants.

-	Users can each have their own dashboard, adapted to their needs, to enable them to manage their own work effectively.
+	Each user can have their own dashboard, adapted to their needs, to enable them to manage their own work effectively.
-	For example a developer using the :guilabel:`Project Dashboard` can see such information as a list of the next tasks, task completion history and an analysis of the state of progress of the relevant projects.
+	For example a developer using the :guilabel:`Project Dashboard` can see such information as a list of the open tasks, task delegated to him and an analysis of the state of progress of the relevant projects.

 Dashboards are dynamic, which lets you navigate easily around the whole information base.